rudberga/CI-MS4-nft/README.md

 As the website rely heavily on its forms for user authentication, payment process as well as adding and editing pieces, extensive testing on them was made.

 #### Login
 Tested by:
 - entering correct login info and logging in, got the data correctly from DB everytime
 - entering incorrect login info and trying to login, form security stopped it from happen
+- entering required fields in wrong format (e.g. password length), form security stopped it from happen
+- entering nothing and trying to login, form security stopped it from happen

+#### Forgot password
+Tested by:
+- entering correct login info and logging in, got the data correctly from DB everytime
+- entering incorrect login info and trying to login, form security stopped it from happen